• Skip to primary navigation

 • Dipping Sauce.
 Serve it alongside pita chips or bread sticks for a party dipping sauce.

 • Salsa.
-Serve it up with chips for a different spin on salsa verde.
+Serve it up with tortilla chips for a different spin on salsa verde.
 Your guests will be like, "Whoa!
 What?"

 • Top Your Tacos.
 This sauce will make your tacos explode with flavor.